Defining the Environmental Benefits of Dredged Sediments in Benefit-Cost Ratio Calculation

 The Challenge

-Storms, sea level rise, subsidence, disruptions to sediment supply, and other natural and anthropogenic disturbances are driving coastal erosion, habitat loss, and risk to communities throughout the Gulf of Mexico.
+Storms, sea level rise, subsidence, disruptions to sediment supply, and other natural and anthropogenic disturbances are driving coastal erosion, habitat loss, and risk to communities throughout the Gulf of America.
 Green or hybrid infrastructure solutions, including sediment placement to restore marsh, beach, and other habitats, have been increasingly recognized as an important tool for reducing or mitigating these losses.
 Widespread implementation of green infrastructure faces several challenges, however.
 Project alternative evaluation processes currently used by the U.S. Army Corps of Engineers and other entities often use a benefit-cost ratio (BCR) or incremental benefit analysis that relies on monetized valuation.
 Social, environmental, and economic benefits of sediment placement, such as the storm risk reduction provided by marsh or beach restoration, may be undervalued or excluded in BCR calculations due to a lack of readily available tools for robust valuation.
 Similar undervaluing of the role of sediment in the coastal system can lead to actions that inadvertently worsen problems they are attempting to address, such as borrowing of sediment from nearshore areas that are naturally supplying sand to adjacent shorelines.
 At the same time, competing and conflicting uses for sediment and nearshore/offshore areas where it’s found have combined with depletion of borrow areas to reduce the availability of quality material for placement.
-Our study goal is to define and demonstrate the positive outcomes associated with regional sediment management (RSM) and beneficial use of dredged material to support the efficient and effective use of sediment resources.
+Our study goal was to define and demonstrate the positive outcomes associated with regional sediment management (RSM) and beneficial use of dredged material to support the efficient and effective use of sediment resources.

 The Approach